ksapir/workout-tracker/README.md

 # Workout Tacker

 ## Description:
-- Like a lot of difficult things, when it comes to exercising, being held accountable can have great influence on the results.
+Like a lot of difficult things, when it comes to exercising, being held accountable can have great influence on the results.
 This workout tracker will help with just that.
-Enter what kind of workout you're doing and all the details and you'll be able to track your stats.
+Enter what kind of workout you're doing as well as all the details and you'll be able to track your stats.

 ## Table of Contents:
 - [Installation](#installation)